LiveShowAgency/.github/profile/README.md

 ## Contact

 Feel free to reach out if you have any questions, comments, or suggestions.
-You can connect with us through our email : liveshow.interaction@gmail.com
+You can connect with us through our email : contact@live-show.app

 We are excited to help you enhance your gaming/streaming experience and simplify your server management.
-Join the LiveShow Agency community today!
+Join the LiveShow community today!

 **Stay updated with our latest updates and announcements by following our GitHub.
 Thank you for your support!**